joethegrapedev/kritikeshbday/README.md

 ## File structure:

-the entry point is src/bot.ts, and
+the entry point is src/bot.ts.